-It's often remarked that, whenever transgendered people come out at work, the issue that always seems to come up is "what restroom will she (or he) use?"
+It's often remarked that, whenever transgender people come out at work, the issue that always seems to come up is "what restroom will she (or he) use?"
 Restrooms are a mundane part of life, but yet this one issue causes more discussion than any other aspect of the transition.
 Ironically, it's not objections by coworkers that cause the problem, it's fear among the decision makers that somebody might object.

-A transgendered person who is reasonably presentable and does not cause trouble rarely has a problem in public.
+A transgender person who is reasonably presentable and does not cause trouble rarely has a problem in public.
 Most other people in the restroom won't object, unless the person behaves unusually, or uses the restroom different from their presentation.

-In the workplace, however, a transgendered person is unlikely to "pass."
+In the workplace, however, a transgender person is unlikely to "pass."
 People who knew her from the other gender role will know exactly who and what she is.
 While most people quickly become accustomed to the new gender role and don't have a problem with the new restroom, it's not unusual in a large workplace for one or two people to complain.

 Fear of offending someone has led employers to very unfortunate solutions.
 One worker was required to get in her car and drive to a nearby hotel (or go home) to use the restroom.
 Another had to limit her liquid intake, because she was threatened by both male and female employees that, if she used their restroom, she would be beaten to death.
 Some employers force the worker to walk long distances to use a single occupancy restroom, or to hang a sign on the restroom door whenever she is in there.

-Some workers have expressed concern about transgendered women using the women's restroom, because they have been taught that a person they think might be a man is not allowed to use the women's room.
+Some workers have expressed concern about transgender women using the women's restroom, because they have been taught that a person they think might be a man is not allowed to use the women's room.
 They feel uncomfortable with that person present in the restroom, not because of any action by that person, but because of status.

 Is it fair to compare transgender restroom discrimination of the 2000s with restroom segregation in the South in the 1950s?
 At the 2006 Out and Equal conference in Chicago, Mary Ann Horton had the opportunity to ask two highly qualified women this question.
 The first was Rosalyn Taylor O'Neale, an articulate, professional, African American, diversity specialist and author who remembers the south in the 50s and 60s.
 (Ms. O'Neale's book cover is shown at right.)
 When asked if the transgender restroom issue was the same issue as the segregated restrooms of the 50s, Ms. Taylor said that it is, in fact, it's a very good analogy.
 Click here to listen to her response.